illusorier/123/BuildTools/Webpack.md

 ### Plugins

+While loaders are used to transform certain types

+A webpack plugin is a JavaScript object that has an `apply` property.

 The `plugins` option is used to customize the webpack build process in a variety of ways

 ### Resolving